Jinwooooo/jinwooooo-blog/_posts/2019-06-04-browndust-arena-formation-eindolin-tank-chaining.md

 * X AOE Bestowal
 * **Skill 1** 12 Turn Taunt and Flat 50% Damage Reduction (only the main bestowal target)
 * **Skill 2** 12 Turn Support Coefficient * 50% Critical Damage and 20% Attack Damage Buff (all AOE targets)
-* **Skill 3** 12 Turn Indolyn's Max HP * 12% Heal and Support Coefficient * Critical Rate 30% (all AOE targets)
+* **Skill 3** 12 Turn Eindolin's Max HP * 12% Heal and Support Coefficient * Critical Rate 30% (all AOE targets)
 * **Skill 4** Per Ally's Graves (Ally Dead Units) Flat +60% Support Value (similar to Hanya's Grave Mechanics)

 Her **Skill 2** and **Skill 3** is a very good stat enhancements on any DPS units, but because her main target will have taunt it's very risky to put DPS units within the AOE (especially with high usage of Velfern rate in current 2019 May meta).
 So you have 2 choices.
-Only put tanky units near the main target who synergizes well with Indolyn's buff (e.g. Velfern) or don't place any unit and just use her like a better version of John.
+Only put tanky units near the main target who synergizes well with Eindolin's buff (e.g. Velfern) or don't place any unit and just use her like a better version of John.

 This problem was solved when Cecelia got renewed and got helper/assistant.
 The new Cecelia (Based on +12).